WillWatkins/front-end-project/README.md

 This project is a frontend user friendly application that allows a user to interact with data retrieved from an API in a friendly manner.
 The backend project repo can be found here [link](https://github.com/WillWatkins/JS-Backend-project).
 The backend repo is hosted here

-This frontend application is hosted [here](https://will-nc-games.netlify.app).
+This frontend application is hosted [here](https://will-nc-games.netlify.app) and best viewed in mobile view.

+This project is no longer maintained.

 # Technologies and Packages